luuun1216/Face-Recognition-System/README.md

 The Face Recognition API consists of several modules, each with its own set of functions and parameters:

+1 .
 Image Processing: This module provides functions for loading, resizing, cropping, and normalizing face images.
 Developers can use these functions to preprocess images before passing them to the feature extraction module.

-Feature Extraction: This module provides functions for extracting facial features from input images.
+2 .Feature Extraction: This module provides functions for extracting facial features from input images.
 The functions use deep learning models to extract features such as face landmarks, embeddings, and descriptors.

-Model Inference: This module provides functions for loading, training, and evaluating deep learning models.
+3 .Model Inference: This module provides functions for loading, training, and evaluating deep learning models.
 Developers can use these functions to train their own models or use pre-trained models for face recognition.

+4 .
 Result Display: This module provides functions for visualizing the results of the face recognition system.
 Developers can use these functions to display the detected faces, recognized faces, and confidence scores in the input images.

 To use the Face Recognition API, developers need to first install the necessary software libraries and dependencies, including C++, Python, Pybind11, and the deep learning framework (such as PyTorch or TensorFlow).
 They can then import the API modules into their own code and call the functions as needed.